sdesyllas/RiotApi.NET/README.md

 ```

 Download the full api documentation reference [here (chm format)] (https://github.com/sdesyllas/RiotApi.NET/blob/master/Documentation/Help/Documentation.chm?raw=true)

-The goal of this project is to save time to .net application developers, it handles all the communication details
-with Riot games for you so you can focus only on your actual application needs.
-I hope you will like it!
-Please feel free to contribute.

 # Need help?
 You can post a question on StackOverflow using the tags [riot-games-api](http://stackoverflow.com/questions/tagged/riot-games-api)